wpendl99/.github/profile/css/declarations/declarations.md

 | width              | unit                               | `25vmin`            | Sets the width of the box                                                      |
 | z-index            | number                             | `100`               | Controls the positioning of the element on the z axis                          |

-This [CodePen](https://codepen.io/leesjensen/pen/rNKrgKQ) demonstrates the use of many of the above declarations.

 ## Units

 📖 **Suggested reading**: [MDN Values and units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units)